Linear Regression with Centrality Measures: Set-Up

 Consider the regression:

-where $C^{(d)}_i$ is a network centrality measure of type $d$.
-We do not observe $C^{(d)}_i$, it can be exactly computed using $A$, or estimated using $\hat{A}$.
-The parameter of interest is $\beta^{(d)}$.
-After defining the data-generating process for the latent and observed networks, Assumption \ref{assumption--varep_condmoments} will provide conditions allowing us interpret $\beta^{(d)}$ as the slope coefficient in the linear conditional expectation function of $Y_i$ on $C_i^{(d)}$.
+where $Y_i$ is the outcome of interest and $C^{(d)}_i$ is a network centrality measure of type $d$. $W_i \in \mathbb{R}^L$ is a vector of other covariates.
+As will become clear in the next section, $W_i$ is allowed to be correlated with the true network but not with the observation errors.
+We assume that researchers observe $\{(Y_i, W_i)\}_{i=1}^n$ and either the adjacency matrix $A$ or a noisy version $\hat{A}$. $A$ is an $n \times n$ matrix whose $(i,j)^\text{th}$ entry, $A_{ij}$, records the link intensity between agents $i$ and $j$. $\hat{A}$ is some estimate of $A$. $C^{(d)}_i$ is not directly observed but it can be computed exactly using $A$, or estimated using $\hat{A}$.
+The parameter of interest is $\beta^{(d)}$, which we interpret as the slope coefficient in the linear conditional expectation function of $Y_i$ on $C_i^{(d)}$ (see Assumption \ref{assumption--varep_condmoments}).